YourOnly-One/site.way/content/en-ph/pages/statement-of-faith.md

 <p>This page gives an overview of what I <i>presently</i> believe in.
 This serves as my <b>Statement of Faith</b>.
 I did my best to keep this as short, simple, and straight as possible.</p>

-<p>If you are a family, relative, friend, and/or neighbour, and you are <i>shocked</i> about this, feel free to ask me and I will answer your questions to the best of the knowledge our Creator Father <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) has provided.</p>
+<p>If you are a family, relative, friend, and/or neighbour, and you are <i>shocked</i> about this, feel free to ask me and I will answer your questions to the best of the knowledge our Creator Father <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YaHuWaH) has provided.</p>

 <!--
 because it is not the same as the "Christians" of the Apostles or more correctly called "HaDerech" ([Followers of] The Way) or "Natsarim" (a.k.a.
 "YAHudim", "YAHuwan", "Hebrew Israelite", "[Original] Israelite faith", "Apostolic", and/or "Apostolic-Christianity").